webpack/webpack-dev-server/README.md

 npm run serve
 ```

-NPM will automagically reference the binary in `node_modules` for you, and
+NPM will automatically refer to the the binary in `node_modules` for you, and
 execute the file or command.

 ### With the API